Airbag Restraint Systems

 Clockspring

 The ACU or Airbag Control Unit monitors the readiness of the entire airbag system.
 It poles the system at each startup, and if a fault is found, it illuminates the amber Airbag warning light.
-Then it stores a fault code in the computer's memory.
+Then, it stores a fault code in the computer's memory.
 This module will also provide backup power in case the battery is disconnected.
 Always refer to the manufacturer's documentation before attempting to repair any part of an airbag system.
-Airbag systems must be disconnected for a certain period of time before any work is performed.
+Airbag systems must be disconnected for a certain period before any work is performed.

 Laptop scan tool.